AnnaM-C/Deepfake-Video-Detector/README.md

 # :wave: Introduction

-**Deep Fake Detection** this research project explores PhysNet as a backbone and rPPG biomarkers also known as remote photoplethysmography(rPPG) for deepfake detection.
+**Deep Fake Detection** This research project explores PhysNet as a backbone and rPPG biomarkers also known as remote photoplethysmography(rPPG) for deepfake detection.

 ![Overview of Multi-Model PhysNet](./figures/MultiModel.png)